Role Titles: Method or Madness?

 The question ‘What do you do?’ is almost always followed with a response that includes someone’s job title and understandably so; a job title often forms a key part of our professional identity.
 It is how we present ourselves to customers and clients, and sometimes it plays a key role in what responsibilities get assigned to us; because it should clearly illustrate the purpose the role fulfils.
 However, this isn’t always the case and as the world of work evolves, new roles and titles enter the market, meaning organisations can find that their chosen role titles don’t align with the market norm.

-A reflection of reality?
+A Reflection of Reality?

 The technology landscape is evolving, new roles are introduced into operating models at an unprecedented rate, and unsurprisingly each organisation has its own take on what those roles mean to their businesses.
 However, when it comes to adding entirely new roles to organisation structures, common sense usually prevails, and we end up seeing titles that are variances on a theme, which is the case across most functions.
 Titles must make sense within a given organisation and should be created with the organisation in mind, but they also need to make sense to the market.
 This may sound uninspiring, but role titles are important for generating interest when it comes to sales, being presented with relevant opportunities, and being discoverable by the candidate market.
 In these respects, going against the grain can be risky so any makeovers relating to role title should be carefully thought through.